gabrielbull/react-desktop/docs/windows/button.md

 Property            | Type         | Description
 :------------------ | :-----------:| :----------
-background          | string, bool | Sets the background color of a component, if bool, the color will be used as the background color. color               | string       | Sets the color of the text. hidden              | bool         | Sets the visibility of a component. onPress             | function     | Callback function when the button is pressed.
+color               | string       | Sets the color of the text. hidden              | bool         | Sets the visibility of a component. onPress             | function     | Callback function when the button is pressed.